English

 Extended Curriculum

-The English faculty provides a number of extra-curricular opportunities for our students, including:
+The English faculty at SJL provides a range of extra-curricular opportunities for students, including:

-- The opportunity to take part in the national Poetry by Heart poetry recital competition.
-We run school-based rounds, before entering students for the county-based and national elements of the competition.
+- Participation in the national Poetry by Heart poetry recital competition, involving school-based rounds followed by county-based and national stages.

-- We have close ties with our brilliant library.
-At all key stages, students are encouraged to become keen, independent readers, and they take part in reading competitions in which they read high-quality, diverse books.
+- Close collaboration with our exceptional library.
+We encourage students at all key stages to become enthusiastic and independent readers, and they participate in reading competitions featuring high-quality and diverse books.